SolidOS/solid-panes/README.md

 We have added comments in the code to make it explicit which parts are 100% written by AI.

 ### Prompt usage hitory:
-* Model Claude Opus 4.6: Initially solid-panes is loaded into a HTML shell form mashlib that looks like ...
-Also, an iFrame is rendered inside the <div class="TabulatorOutline" id="DummyUUID"> for “isolated pane rendering”.
-Analize the solid-panes code for what it uses from this HTML and suggest a new HTML structure which is mobile and accessibility friendly.
-Lets go ahead and make chnages in this code as suggested to accommodate the new databwroser HTML.
+* Model Claude Opus 4.6: Initially solid-panes is loaded into an HTML shell form mashlib that looks like ...
+Also, an iFrame is rendered inside the `<div class="TabulatorOutline" id="DummyUUID">` for “isolated pane rendering”.
+Analyze the solid-panes code for what it uses from this HTML and suggest a new HTML structure which is mobile and accessibility friendly.
+Let's go ahead and make changes in this code as suggested to accommodate the new databrowser HTML.

 * Raptor mini: take a look how I wired the environement from mashlib into solid-panes.
 It is not quite right, can you suggest fixes?